Green Cleaning: Exposure Characterization and Adoption

 The State of Connecticut mandated the use of EPPs in state facilities, presenting an opportunity for researchers to assess actual exposures, body burdens, and incentives and barriers to wider adoption of safer alternatives.

-- Identify barriers and incentives for implementing green cleaning programs and eliminate language and cultural barriers for janitors that may inhibit implementation or use of green cleaning products.
+- Identified barriers and incentives for implementing green cleaning programs and eliminated language and cultural barriers for janitors that may inhibit implementation or use of green cleaning products.

-The partnership will ensure proper use of green cleaners and disinfectants, and will help standardize the adoption of green cleaning products among custodians working at various state institutions.
-An evaluation will determine whether this collaborative process reached its educational and research objectives
+The partnership ensured the proper use of green cleaners and disinfectants and helped standardize the adoption of green cleaning products among custodians working at various state institutions.
+This project culminated in an evaluation of how well this project achieved its aims.